The Internet and

-The reading habits of most young people have significantly changed over the last decade.
-Reading experts attribute this primarily to the Internet.
+The reading habits of most young people have changed significantly over the last decade.

-The good aspect of this is that the Internet generation -- especially the early to mid-teen segment -- is spending much more time reading and writing -- up to six hours a day on the Internet in some cases.
+The positive aspect is that the Internet generation is spending much more time reading and writing.

-They also point out that the Internet just represents a new kind of reading skill, one that is not reflected in most standardized tests such as those used for college entrance exams.
-These exams test for the sustained, concentrated reading, more appropriate to reading a novel.
+Many educators point out that the Internet represents a new kind of reading skill, one that is not reflected in most standardized tests.
+These exams test for sustained, concentrated reading more appropriate to reading a novel rather than text messages.

 What the Research Shows

-It has been shown that young people who "read for fun" (Internet reading is excluded in this definition) --
+It has been shown that young people who read so-called long-form material for enjoyment --

 Separating Fact from Fiction

-It appears that young people who rely on the Internet for information have a more difficult time separating information that is trustworthy from the suspect -- fact from fiction.
+It appears that young people who rely on the Internet for information have a more difficult time separating fact from fiction.

 Donald J. Leu, who researches literacy and technology at the University of Connecticut, asked 48 students to go to a bogus web site about a mythical species known as the "Pacific Northwest tree octopus."

-Although the account was written as a joke, nearly 90 percent of those who read this account deemed the information reliable.
+Although the account went beyond the bounds of plausibility, nearly 90 percent of those who read the account later deemed the information reliable.

-An example is Fox News.
-More than one study has shown that viewers of this popular cable news source end up ill-informed (or simply not informed) about the basic issues of the day.
+For example, more than one study has shown that viewers of Fox News, a popular cable source of news for a great many people, end up being ill-informed, or simply not informed, about key issues of the day.

-Some social Internet sites such as the popular MyYearbook.com warn readers about cyber bullying.
-They highlight the case of Megan, a young woman who was driven to take her own life after people persisted in publishing demeaning things about her on one of these sites.
+Some Internet sites such as MyYearbook.com warn readers about cyber bulling.
+The case of Megan is cited, a young woman who was driven to take her own life after people persisted in publishing demeaning things about her on a social network.

-This is not the only time this has happened.
-Although afterwards those responsible may claim, "it was all a joke," unless they are rather calloused and unfeeling individuals, they will face a lifetime of guilt.
-We often don't know the internal struggles that may already be going on inside a person.
+Although afterwards those responsible may claim, "it was just a joke," unless they are rather calloused and unfeeling individuals, they can face a lifetime of guilt as a result of their acts.